 Other research shows that emotional instability– becoming agitated, stressed, anxious, or excited easily and consistently–has been shown to compromise the immune system and make people more susceptible or prone to all types of disease.

-Psychotherapeutic Interventions for CFS
+Psychotherapeutic interventions for CFS

-Whether or not depression is a cause or symptom of chronic fatigue syndrome, evidence shows that mental health interventions benefit those who suffer from CFS and are now recommended by the NHS as an integral part of treatment here in the UK.
+Whether or not depression is a cause or symptom of chronic fatigue syndrome, evidence shows that mental health interventions benefit those who suffer from CFS.
+And are now recommended by the NHS as an integral part of treatment here in the UK.

-Cognitive Behavioural Therapy (CBT) is used to help manage the negative thinking and overwhelming frustration that may accompany a chronic health condition such as CFS and is one of the most recommended interventions.
+CBT is used to help manage the negative thinking and overwhelming frustration that may accompany a chronic health condition such as CFS and is one of the most recommended interventions.

-Mindfulness training is now showing exciting results for helping sufferers of chronic fatigue syndrome.
+Mindfulness is now showing exciting results for helping sufferers of chronic fatigue syndrome.
 In conjunction with CBT or other kind of psychotherapy mindfulness can help reduce fatigue and life disruption (read our article about how mindfulness and therapy work together to see how effective this can be).

 Even more exciting, mindfulness based cognitive therapy (MBCT) has now been shown to help in cases where CBT fails.